Azure-Samples/azure-sdk-for-go-samples/resource/resourcegroups/README.md

 urlFragment: compute
 ---

-# Getting started - Managing Compute using Azure Golang SDK
+# Getting started - Managing Resource Manager using Azure Golang SDK

 These code samples will show you how to manage Resource using Azure SDK for Golang.